nealhaddaway/citationchaser/README.md

 This package contains functions to automate this process by making use of the Lens.org API.
 An input article list can be used to return a list of all referenced records, and/or all citing records in the Lens.org database (consisting of PubMed, PubMed Central, CrossRef, Microsoft Academic Graph and CORE; 'https://www.lens.org').
 USERS MUST OBTAIN A TOKEN FOR THE LENS.ORG SCHOLARLY API (<a href="https://www.lens.org/lens/user/subscriptions#scholar" target="_blank">available for free here</a>).

+A shiny app version of the package is available [here](https://estech.shinyapps.io/citationchaser/).

 Please cite as:<br>
 Neal R Haddaway.
 2021. citationchaser: an R package for forward and backward citations chasing in academic searching. doi: <a href="https://doi.org/10.5281/zenodo.4533747" target="_blank">10.5281/zenodo.4533747</a><br>
 <a id="raw-url" href="https://raw.githubusercontent.com/nealhaddaway/citationchaser/master/inst/extdata/citation.ris">Citation in .ris format (right click 'Save Link As')</a>